Towards Fully Autonomous Drone-Based Last-Mile Delivery

-Although participating vehicles can earn more money when there is a small number of AVs available, the delivery completion time degrades since the vehicle has to return to the distribution center frequently to get reloaded.
-Fig.~\ref{fig:delivery_time} depicts the delivery completion time as a function of the number of AVs.
-The results show that the delivery completion time is significantly higher when there are only 10 AVs in comparison with the scenario with 100 vehicles, \emph{i.e.,} taking about 353\% and 345\% more time to complete delivery for the optimal and greedy algorithms, respectively.
-We also observe that as more AVs become available, the delivery completion time nearly exponentially decreases and then flattens out.
-The results indicate that from the company's perspective, having more AVs available is clearly more profitable as the delivery can be completed early without having to spend too much money.
+We have demonstrated that AV owners potentially make higher profits when there are relatively small number of available AVs.
+Conversely, when there is not enough AVs, the delivery finish time is expected to increase since AVs will have to return to the distribution center to reload parcels.
+In this section, we analyze the delivery finish time by varying the number of available AVs.
+Fig.~\ref{fig:delivery_time} depicts the results demonstrating that the delivery finish time is significantly higher when there are only 10 AVs in comparison with the scenario with 100 available AVs; more precisely, the delivery finish time for 10 available AVs is 353\% and 345\% higher when the optimal and greedy algorithms are used, compared with those for 100 AVs, respectively.
+It is also observed that as more AVs become available, the delivery finish time significantly decreases.
+The results indicate that having a large number of available AVs is more profitable for the delivery company not only because of the smaller delivery finish time but also due to the higher expected profits.
+Another interesting observation is that the greedy algorithm has 6.3\% and 2.5\% smaller delivery finish time compared with the Base-1 and Base-n algorithms, respectively.
+The reason is that the greedy algorithm strategically selects AVs to minimize the cost.